norahmaria/typeach/docs/components/select.md

 ## Anatomy

-Radio does use `<PeachyInput.Label />`, not be be confused with it's own `Label` component, which is used as a label inside the list of options.
+Select does use `<PeachyInput.Label />`, not be be confused with it's own `Label` component, which is used as a label inside the list of options.

 ```vue
 <template>